Generative AI Examples

 Deployment Guide

-Deployment are based on released docker images by default, check docker image list for detailed information.
+Deployment is based on released docker images by default - check docker image list for detailed information.
 You can also build your own images following instructions.

 Prerequisite

-• For Docker Compose based deployment, you should have docker compose installed.
-Refer to docker compose install.
+• For Docker Compose-based deployment, you should have docker compose installed.
+Refer to docker compose install for more information.

 • You should have a kubernetes cluster ready for use.
 If not, you can refer to k8s install to deploy one.